isomerpages/ogp-pioneerpri/index.md

           url: /pioneer-engagement/general-information/school-information/
       background: /images/Homepage/Banner 04.gif
   - infopic:
-      title: "Welcome to Pioneer Primary School! "
-      subtitle: From the Principal’s Desk
-      url: /about-pioneer/from-the-principal-s-desk/
-      image: /images/PPS2021 Photoshoot 26 of 31.jpg
-      description: On behalf of all staff of Pioneer Primary School, I would like to wish one and all a Happy New Year! ...
-      button: Read more
-      alt: principal desk
-  - infopic:
       title: WE STories 2023
       subtitle: A collection of stories
       description: Every secondary school has a fascinating story to share.
 May you be